Chapter 7

 Learn More

-When you file for Chapter 7 bankruptcy in Arizona, and the bankruptcy court approves your filing, your non-exempt assets can be sold to satisfy some or all outstanding debts which you owe to your creditors.
+When you file for Chapter 7 bankruptcy, and the bankruptcy court approves your filing, your non-exempt assets can be sold to satisfy some or all outstanding debts which you owe to your creditors.

 Learn More